microsoft/dotnet/dotnet-developer-projects.md

  * [Algorithmia](https://github.com/SolutionsDesign/Algorithmia) Algorithms and Data structures
  * [AngleSharp](https://github.com/FlorianRappl/AngleSharp) - Ultimate angle brackets parser library.
 It parses HTML5, MathML, SVG and CSS to construct a DOM based on the official W3C specification.
  * [ArcGIS.PCL](https://github.com/davetimmins/ArcGIS.PCL) - Call ArcGIS Server REST API resources.
 You can also convert between ArcGIS features and GeoJSON.
+ * [Argument](https://github.com/ashmind/Argument) - Argument validation microframework that does one thing in the simplest way possible.
+ * [AshMind.Extensions](https://github.com/ashmind/ashmind-extensions) - A set of very conservative extension methods most of which closely follow naming and design patterns of .NET Base Class Library.
  * [AsyncCollections](https://github.com/HellBrick/AsyncCollections) - A set of lock-free thread-safe collections designed to be used asynchronously.
  * [AzureNetQ](https://github.com/Roysvork/AzureNetQ) - An easy to use .NET API for Azure Service Bus.
  * [Bing.RestClient](https://github.com/AdvancedREI/Bing.RestClient) - Access the Bing REST APIs from a unified client.